Abhishake63/abhishake.github.io/_posts/2024-02-05-secure-linux-server.md

 ```

 ## 2. Generating SSH Keys for Secure Authentication

-Secure Shell (SSH) keys provide a more secure method of authentication compared to traditional password-based logins.
-We'll guide you through generating an SSH key pair and configuring SSH access using these keys.

 > Generate an SSH key pair and then copy the public key to a remote server
 >